 The “Christians” who live in the flesh, serving themselves by using the things of Christ to their own advantage, are the enemies of the cross.

 For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: (Philippians 3:18)

 The true saint of God fixes his attention on Jesus, endures the death of the cross, and makes his pilgrimage toward the right hand of God.

-Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God (Hebrews 12:2).
+looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+(Hebrews 12:2)

 The saints love the cross.
 The cross is painful and humiliating and it is despised by the world.
 It is a sharing in the sufferings of Christ.
 But the cross is the only path to joy, to peace, to victory over the world, over Satan, and over our flesh and self-will, to fruitfulness and dominion.
 The cross is the wisdom of God and the power of God.
 The cross can be seen and felt in the personality and ministry of the man of God.

 There is a reproach, a scandal associated with the cross of Christ.
 The person who gladly bears the shame of the cross is heading straight toward the throne of the Father in Heaven.